The Essential Guide to Borough Market, London

 Some like it hot – try the world’s hottest chilli

 If you enjoy cooking then you will love Spice Mountain.
-It is a paradise of exotic smells and you can’t help but be drawn to the beautiful displays.
-They have all the normal herbs and spices, but also some more unusual spices like whole dried ancho, chipotle powder, and a fabulous selection of flavoured salts.
-If you are looking for something you can’t find anywhere else you are bound to find it here.
+It’s a paradise of exotic smells and colourful displays.
+They stock everything from everyday herbs to unusual chillies like whole dried ancho and chipotle powder, plus a fabulous selection of flavoured salts.

 What to Buy at Borough Market (Take-Home Treats & Foodie Gifts)